stephenohair/spring-boot-graphql-example/README.md

 ## GraphQL Schema
-The schema in this example defines a query object called Person that a consumer is interested.
-It also has a query that returns all Person objects called 'allPeople'.
+The schema in this example defines an output type called Person, some abstracted input types and their pertaining mutations and a few queries.
+The use of input types like CreatePersonInput is to abstract the actual creation of the Person away from the client, resulting in a separation of concerns between client request and the server response.

-**Note:** It's important that the member variables of the Person entity match the Person fields in the GraphQL schema.
+**Note:** It's important that the member variables of the Person entity match the output type fields of Person in the GraphQL schema.
+The same applies for input type objects.

 ```
 schema {